How To Teach Math: 10 Effective Strategies For Teaching Math In The Classroom

 completing the square how to learn maths with tiles.

-However, we had quite a few hang-ups on getting to grips with how the tiles worked; I was simultaneously asking them to become familiar with a new visual representation of algebra, while also asking them to understand quite a complex new concept.
+However, we had quite a few hang-ups on getting to grips with how the tiles worked; I was simultaneously asking every student to become familiar with a new visual representation of algebra, while also asking them to understand quite a complex new concept.

 In subsequent years, most of my classes saw algebra tiles long before I asked them to complete the square with them, and this problem was significantly reduced.

-Is there a real-world scenario that can help you to understand the new concept?
+Is there a real-world scenario that can with teaching math and make abstract concepts more relatable?
 For example, using proportion in baking to change recipe quantities, or percentages to calculate a price discount off a new pair of jeans.

 I don’t really like the phrase ‘real-world math’.
-After all, mathematics is the deep underlying structure on which our physical environment is based, but it’s important to try and make connections between classroom mathematics education and everyday life.
+After all, mathematics is the deep underlying structure on which our physical environment is based, but it’s important to try and take a student centered learning approach and make connections between the math classroom, mathematics education and everyday life.

-For some topics, such as ratios, this can be easy.
+For some topics, such as ratios, this is easy.

-Math students can engage with this and have some pretty good arguments about why it isn’t fair to split the money 50:50 down the middle, particularly if you select a couple of students to play the parts of the workers.
+Math students can engage with this and debate why it isn’t fair to split the money 50:50 down the middle, particularly if you select a couple of students to play the parts of the workers.

 bar model slide

-For other topics, we need to be careful that our real-world examples don’t cloud the picture.
+For other topics, be careful that your real-world examples are relevant to the grade-level.
 I’m thinking about things like using trigonometry to calculate the safe angle of a ladder.

 While this is a valid real-life application of trigonometry, safe working angles are unlikely to be something that your average 13-year-old needs to think about!

-Think again about cognitive overload.
-Our ratio scenario is going to add a bit of extra processing, but secondary students are likely to have experience with sharing money or at least sharing objects, and the idea of fair and unfair sharing.
+Again, consider cognitive overload.
+Our ratio scenario is going to add a bit of extra processing, but a middle school student is likely to have experience with sharing money or objects and the idea of fair and unfair sharing.

 These ideas will be easier to think about/process and the scenario becomes useful for enhancing understanding.

 Have a look at some worked examples (YouTube is great for this).
-Watch an example first all the way through, then pause the video and attempt the next one on your own before resuming and seeing how it’s done.
+Watch an example first all the way through, then pause the video and have students attempt the next one on their own before resuming and seeing how it’s done.

-The type of examples we provide our students can significantly influence how easily they grasp new concepts.
-Carefully crafting a hierarchy of worked examples will often result in better understanding.
+The type of examples we provide our students can significantly influence how easily they grasp new math concepts.
+Good math problem worked examples make math instruction more effective and result in better understanding.

 Fraction addition example: worked example hierarchy